 11. ESTABLISHMENT OF A SEPARATE FOUNDATION

-- In the event that the members, through a majority vote to that effect at a membership referendum, determine that it is desirable to set up a new fund, with similar objects to MEF but wholly separate from the University, a separate fund may be set up (hereinafter referred to as the "New Fund") and this Constitution shall continue to apply to the funds held by the University of Waterloo.
+- In the event that the members of MEF, through a majority vote at a membership referendum; wherein the majority vote shall be based on the number of votes cast, determine that it is desirable to set up a new fund, with similar objects to MEF, a separate fund may be set up (hereinafter referred to as the "New Fund") and this Constitution shall continue to apply to the funds held by the University of Waterloo.

 - If for any reason MEF is dissolved and funds are not transferred to a New Fund, the following restrictions to dissolution apply:

-- Upon dissolution, the funds, after payment of all debts and liabilities, shall remain the property of the University of Waterloo, a registered charity, to be used as recommended by the Dean of Mathematics, for the purposes of benefitting Undergraduate programs in the Faculty of Mathematics at the University;
+- Upon dissolution, the Funds, after payment of all debts and liabilities, shall remain the property of the University of Waterloo, a registered charity, to be used as recommended by the Dean of Mathematics, for the purposes of benefitting undergraduate students in the Faculty of Mathematics at the University;

-- Voluntary dissolution shall take place only after a majority vote to that effect at a membership referendum.
-The majority vote shall be based on the number of votes cast.
+- Voluntary dissolution shall take place only after a majority vote to that effect at a membership referendum; wherein the majority vote shall be based on the number of votes cast.

 13. DRAFTING BY-LAWS

-- The directors of MEF, at their earliest convenience and subsequently as may be required, shall draft by-laws in concert with the general aims and objectives of MEF relevant to the management of the affairs of MEF and the procedures of the meetings of members, the meetings of directors and the meetings of the Funding Council and without limiting the generality of the foregoing.
-These shall include at least the following:
+- The directors of MEF, as may be required, shall draft by-laws in concert with the general aims and objectives of MEF relevant to the management of the affairs of MEF and the procedures of the meetings of members, the meetings of directors and the meetings of the Funding Council.
+Bylaws shall include at minimum the following:

 - Definition of quorum, frequency of regular meetings, notice of meetings, minutes and records, etc.;